CtrlK

 Specificity

-Lists multiple specific concrete actions: 'motion component API, gesture animations, scroll-linked effects, layout transitions, and composables' - these are distinct, actionable capabilities.
+Lists multiple specific concrete actions: 'motion component API, gesture animations, scroll-linked effects, layout transitions, and composables for Vue 3/Nuxt'.
+These are distinct, concrete capabilities rather than vague language.

 3 / 3